 Rosebud Alberta, population 88, offers the visitor a range of experiences – an impressive feat considering its size.
 Named for the wild roses that cover the valley in the summer, Rosebud is now a destination for theatre goers, golfers and small town addicts.
 Its location at the edge of the Canadian Badlands ensures the scenery is first class too.
 From Calgary, Rosebud is about a 75 minute drive.

 What should you do on a weekend getaway to Rosebud Alberta?
 I think you’ll be surprised at how much there is to do in town and in the nearby area.

 Rosebud Alberta – Catch a show at the Rosebud Theatre

 The biggest attraction in town is the Rosebud Theatre.
 People come from all over Alberta to enjoy the programming that starts in March and runs through till December.
-This year the season ends with the play Miracle on 34th Street.
+This year (2019) the season ends with the play A Christmas Story.